 There was a time when we looked to leaders for “leadership.”
 It meant they set an example; they were models.
 We even admired them.
 George Washington was a model in another era.
 In my lifetime Martin Luther King, Nelson Mandela, Michael Gorbachev, President Reagan, Mother Theresa, come to mind as legendary or iconic.
 In business, there is Steve Jobs, Bill Gates, Warren Buffet, and many others.
 In Australia, it is more difficult – we do not celebrate leadership in the same way, and we have few leaders who transition from leader to “legend.”
 In politics Curtain, Chifley Menzies are standouts with Keating and Hawke and Howard more recently.
 Legendary?
 Maybe not!

 Over my adult life, I have learnt from watching other leaders starting with my dad and mum.
 The basic principles I learned at home have now evolved, but the core is there.
 I have studied and read about many of the legends mentioned above, BUT I have now discovered it is all “bull shit” – there is a new “gold standard”.

 In the last two years, a new model of leadership is emerging, which is “disrupting” everything.

-a messiah!
 I was not alive when Hitler was elected, or Stalin assumed power, but the model sounds similar.
-This model seems to gravitate to Authoritarian dictator type relationships.
+This model seems to gravitate to Authoritarian dictator type positions or relationships.

 There is very little new about the model.
-What is new is the flagrant promotion and the acceptance and the promotion of it as an acceptable way to behave.
+What is new is the flagrant acceptance of it as an acceptable way to behave.
 There is a view that this is the way to conduct business.

 I have heard intelligent people say – look at the results achieved.
 They are accepting a number principles as a standard.
 Let me enunciate them!

 Some of the beliefs which underpin this new leadership model include:

 - I am the centre of the Universe – it is all about me.

 - I only speak the TRUTH – everything that those who do not agree with me say is FAKE

 - I will trash any tradition/protocol to suit my family and me.